 When operating on horse racing online bookmakers, it is likely that punters will come across the following markets:

 The most common method of betting on a horse race is staking on which runner and rider will win.
 Each entry is given a starting price, which can change in the build up to a race, based on a number of factors.
 In this instance, the horse in which you have backed must win in order for your bet to win.
 To make the correct choice you must consider many factors – when was the last time the horse ran?
 What is the condition of the course and how does your horse run on such ground?
 How does the horse’s jockey perform at the course?
-888sport is a great site that has tons of important information.

 Similar to greyhound betting, when there is a clear favourite for an upcoming race, it may be rewarding to bet on them winning by a particular distance.
 Some horse racing sportsbooks offer this market, whether it be +20 lengths or a different distance.
 This is a good way to enhance the value for an overwhelming favourite.
 Spreadex is an excellent site for this kind of betting, as the greater the winning distance beyond the expected winning distance set by the site, the more you will win.
 Conversely, the narrower the winning distance below what is expected, the more you will lose, so take care!

 Ante post betting involves betting on a horse racing well in advance of when it is due to take place.
 Many horse racing betting platforms introduce ante post markets twelve months in advance, almost as soon as the previous race has finished.
 Ante post odds are sometimes much more appealing than they are on race day.
 This is where best odds guaranteed promotions come into play too.
-Unfortunately, there is always some doubt as to which particular horses will take place in any race too far in the future, so keep checking the ante post prices at sites such as Bet365 if you want to guarantee the best horse racing early betting odds.
+Unfortunately, there is always some doubt as to which particular horses will take place in any race too far in the future, so keep checking the ante post prices at horse betting sites if you want to guarantee the best horse racing early betting odds.

 Total winning distance, National Hunt Jockeys title and Favourites Index points are among the specials markets found on horse racing sportbooks.
 Such markets offer something a little different to the traditional form of wagering on the sport.
-If you really study the form when it comes to horse racing you will get a genuine feel for the sport and be able to seek out specials that you can really take avantage of.
+If you really study the form when it comes to horse racing you will get a genuine feel for the sport and be able to seek out specials that you can really take advantage of.
 Check out the bigger sites, such as Betfred, as they commonly offer specials more frequently than the smaller ones.

 Horse racing betting odds are likely to be available to view in two different formats – fractional or decimal.
 The odds surrounding runners and riders can change on numerous occasions in the build up to a race.
 Factors such as recent form, weight and injuries can see prices change, while some horse racing sportsbooks offer best odds guaranteed.
 This means that punters placing winning bets will receive the best price, no matter when wagers were placed.